|

 AC Electrical Equipment Worker

-· Ensure training is adequate and current (see 4.1 Qualifications/Requirements).
+· Ensure training is current (see 4.1 Qualifications/Requirements).

 · Ensure energized work, other than diagnostics, is authorized by a signed Energized Electrical Work Permit (EEWP) approved by the Laboratory Director.